roselykm/beginner-react-boilerplate/README.md

     Here:

-    –save-dev means save all above installed modules in devDependencies in package.json file,
+    –save-dev means save all above installed modules in devDependencies in package. json file,

     @babel/core is a module that contains the main functionality of Babel,

     @babel/cli is a module that allows us to use babel from the terminal,

     @babel/preset-env is preset that handles the transformation of ES6 syntax into common javascript,

     @babel/preset-react is preset which deals with JSX and converts it into vanilla javascript.